thomassuedbroecker/watson-nlp-custom-model/README.md

 Related blog post [`Customize a model for Watson NLP`](https://suedbroecker.net/2023/01/17/customize-a-model-for-watson-nlp/) and [`Watson NLP for Embed` customize a classification model](TBD)

+## Run Watson NLP for Embed with a customized model

+> _Note:_ Your need to create a customized model and save it in the `docker/app/models` folder.

 ### Step 1: Clone the repository

 ```sh